zonemaster/zonemaster/README.md

 Rocky Linux has replaced CentOS in Zonemaster version v2021.2 since CentOS 8 will not be supported beyond 2021-12-31 and CentOS 7 is old and does not support modern OpenSSL required by Zonemaster.
-Rocky Linux is also a Red Hat derivative and is available at e.g. AWS and Microsoft Azure.
+Rocky Linux is also a Red Hat derivative and is available at large cloud providers.

 ### Supported database engine versions